Dascka/dl_q-learning_comparator/README.md

 -algo can take the option all.

 -multi define if the tool must draw graphs with data from every algo on the same graph.

+### Edit hyperparameters

+To change or analyse the hyperparamaters used by the algorithms, you have to go on the corresponding benchmark file in the folder benchmarks.
+In the function get_hyperparam you can edit the hyperparameters used for each algorithm.